qinliu1023/practices/LintCode_122.md

 All inputs will be in lower-case

 Example
 Given ["lint", "intl", "inlt", "code"], return ["lint", "inlt", "intl"].
 Given ["ab", "ba", "cd", "dc", "e"], return ["ab", "ba", "cd", "dc"].

-Challenge
-What is Anagram?
-- Two strings are anagram if they can be the same after change the order of characters.
+What is Anagram? - Two strings are anagram if they can be the same after change the order of characters.
 ```python
 class Solution:
     """